alpinebuster/as-docs/content/guides/emissive-textures-renders.md

 ![Apply back default texture](/images/wiki/guides/emissive-textures-renders/sketchfab-apply-default.png)

 We can now export our model to Sketchfab.
-Luckily, Blockbench provides a quick way to do so.
+Luckily, AS provides a quick way to do so.
 Simply go to `File > Export > Upload to Sketchfab`, fill out the required information, and then press `Confirm`.
 Doing this should show a prompt which allows you to view your model on Sketchfab.

 ![Export to Sketchfab](/images/wiki/guides/emissive-textures-renders/sketchfab-export.png)